-- Because the illustrations assume workers' wages will increase at the same rate as the national average wage (NAW), applying the benefit formula annually does not change the result, so the illustrations don't show any impact from this provision. - The model assumes that the chained CPI will be 0.3 percent less than the CPI intermediate assumption, the same assumption used by OCACT for valuing this provision change. - The model assumes that the payroll tax increase is allocated entirely to the OASI Trust Fund and is not split between the OASI and DI trust funds.
+Because the illustrations assume workers' wages will increase at the same rate as the NAW, applying the benefit formula annually does not change the result, so the illustrations don't show any impact from this provision.

+The model assumes that the chained CPI will be 0.3% less than the CPI intermediate assumption, the same assumption used by OCACT for valuing this provision change.

+The model assumes that the payroll tax increase is allocated entirely to the OASI Trust Fund and is not split between the OASI and DI trust funds.